zendframework/zend-coding-standard/docs/book/v2/intro.md

    }
    ```

-3. Create file `phpcs.xml.dist` on base path of your repository with content:
+3. Create file `phpcs.xml` on base path of your repository with this content:

    ```xml
    <?xml version="1.0"?>